Paving Matroids: Defining Equations and Associated Varieties: Introduction

 The polynomials constructed in this manner are called {\em lifting polynomials}, and we denote by $I_{M}^{\lift}\subset I_{M}$ the ideal generated by all these lifting polynomials.

-In Section~\ref{sec 4}, we focus on $n$-paving matroids with no points of degree greater than two, where each point is incident to at most two hyperplanes.
-For rank $3$ matroids, this includes point-line configurations with no three concurrent lines.
-We present a complete generating set, not necessarily finite, for the ideals of such paving matroids.
+In Section~\ref{sec 4}, we focus on $n$-paving matroids with no points of degree greater than two, where each point is incident to at most two different dependent hyperplanes.
+For rank $3$ matroids, this includes point-line configurations with no three concurrent lines. {We present a set of defining equations for the matroid varieties of these paving matroids.}

 \begin{theorem}[Theorem~\ref{theo lift}] Let $M$ be an $n$-paving matroid with no points of degree greater than two.
 Then, the circuit and lifting polynomials generate the matroid ideal, up to radical, as follows: